NBA on ESPN: Visual presentation

+Studio shows

 NBA Countdown

 NBA Countdown, previously NBA Shootaround, is ESPN's main studio program, airing before each game telecast.
 ESPN's in-game studio programs originally consisted of Kevin Frazier and Tim Hardaway on Fridays with Stuart Scott replacing Frazier on Wednesdays.
 After horrible reviews for Hardaway, ESPN brought in Greg Anthony to replace him on Friday nights.
 Frazier and Anthony became ESPN's main studio team and worked most of the playoffs.
 For the 2003 Eastern Conference Finals, ESPN used ABC's halftime team of Mike Tirico and Sean Elliott for all the games.

 2003–04 was the first year of the longest-tenured ESPN studio team.
 Frazier and Anthony were joined by controversial writer Stephen A. Smith and NBA legend Bill Laimbeer.
-Laimbeer, departing to continue coaching in the WNBA, was replaced by Tim Legler during the 2004 NBA Playoffs.
+Laimbeer, departing to continue coaching in the WNBA, was replaced by Tim Legler during the 2004 NBA playoffs.
 Smith, Legler and Anthony were joined by John Saunders (replacing Frazier, who left to host Entertainment Tonight) from late 2004 to the end of the 2005–2006 season.

-ESPN's studio team was generally more criticized than praised.
+ESPN's studio team has generally been more criticized than praised.
 After the Pacers–Pistons brawl, ESPN's studio team came under severe criticism, both by the media and by ESPN itself for their stance regarding the actions of Indiana Pacer Ron Artest (who entered the stands to confront a fan, sparking the melee).
 Saunders came down hard on Detroit fans, referring to them as "punks," while Anthony and Legler defended Artest.

-For the 2006-07 NBA season, Saunders was replaced by Fred Hickman, with the remaining team left intact.
+For the 2006–07 NBA season, Saunders was replaced by Fred Hickman, with the remaining team left intact.
 Previous reports by The Big Lead.com and The New York Post indicated that Anthony, Legler and Smith along with Saunders would be replaced by Dan Patrick, Michael Wilbon and Mark Jackson.
 Smith's role was significantly reduced, as he would no longer appear in studio with Hickman, Legler and Anthony, instead appearing during "The A List", a segment during the pregame show.

 The program was hosted by either Hannah Storm, Stuart Scott or Mark Jones, alongside analysts Chris Mullin, Jalen Rose, Jamal Mashburn, Jon Barry and Michael Wilbon.

 The program was also moved from ABC-owned studios at Times Square in New York City to ESPN's headquarters in Bristol, Connecticut.

 The format changed for the 2011–2012 season.
 The show moved from Bristol to ESPN's West Coast headquarters in Los Angeles.
 Storm, Scott and Jones were dropped from the program and the host role abandoned.
 Instead, four analysts (Wilbon, Barry, Magic Johnson, and Chris Broussard) discuss scores, games, and other topics in more of a free form style than previously used.